 For this example, suppose that the organization you created earlier has a group of web server hosts supporting the corporate CMS application.
 To add these hosts to the Web Servers inventory, create a “CMS Web” group.
 Click the Save button to create the group.

 For the purposes of this Quick Start and to test that Tower is setup properly, a local host has been added for your use.

 Click Cancel (if no changes were made) or use the breadcrumb navigational links at the top of the Ansible Tower browser to return to the Inventories overview screen.
-Clicking Save does not exit the edit dialog.
+Clicking Save exits the edit dialog.